 Alcohol events must be held at a licensed premise or meet the Private Event or Special Event Permit requirements pursuant to CRS §12-48-101 et seq.

-A specific location where the sale and service of alcohol for consumption on the location has been authorized under Colorado law.
+A Licensed Premise is a specific location where the sale and service of alcohol for consumption on the location has been authorized under Colorado law.
 Campus licensed locations may change.
 Confirm with your campus the current licensed locations.

-- The Club Level and Flatirons Club in Folsom Field (License held by Centerplate)
+- The Club Level and Flatirons Club in Folsom Field (License held by Levy)

-- The Mary Rippon Theatre and portions of the University Theatre and Hellums Hall (3.2 beverages only)
+- The Mary Rippon Theatre and portions of the University Theatre and Hellums Hall (Arts License - Beer and Wine)

-- The University Memorial Center (3.2 beverages only)
+- The University Memorial Center (Restaurant and Hotel License)

 Colorado Springs Campus